 If you are moody, try this recipe.
 It will change your mood right away.
 Plus it's so refreshing and healthy, you can eat them with your whole family for lunch, brunch, or dinner.

 Avocados are life!!
 They are healthy, delicious, and seriously easy to prepare.
-I personally love how creamy they are and I absolutely crave it on toast, even though I’ve never really been much of a breakfast person.
+I personally love how creamy they are and absolutely crave it on toast, even though I’ve never really been much of a breakfast person.
 There are endless recipes one could make with avocados and never, ever get enough.
-A few of my favorites include avocado sauce, sliced or creamed in salad, as topping on pizza or tacos, & the list goes on.
+A few of my favorites include avocado sauce, sliced in a salad, topping on pizza or tacos, & the list goes on.
 Avocados have a high fatty acid content but are low in cholesterol, promoting a healthy heart.
 Its anti-aging properties include improving vision, treating arthritis, & maintaining healthy skin.
 Avocados are also said to be an anti-cancer food.

 - Avocado - 1 or 2